 Older students may be more common than you think.
-According to the National Center for Education Statistics (NCES), about 19.9 million students will attend a college or university in fall 2019.
-Of those, it's estimated that 7.4 million college students will be age 25 or older.
+At the beginning of 2023, about 19.7 million students attended a college or university.
+Of those, 8% of the college students are above the age of 25.

 If you're considering furthering your education, there are a number of reasons why it may be a good idea.
 Here are just a handful: